Short Tour—The grok Approach

 - expresses the theme of the story by means of her decisions, actions, and ultimate success or failure.

 The motivations of the main character are best described not in terms of what she wants, but in terms of what she intends.
 Wants are static and do not require action.
 Intents demand action and prompt the main character to pursue the satisfaction of the wants.

-The vector of intent determines the direction of the story and the means by which the audience will gauge its progress.
+The type of intent determines the direction of the story and the means by which the audience will gauge its progress.
 It also clarifies the underlying motivations of the main character, establishes the plausibility of events, promotes consistency in character actions, reveals the story time frame of concern, and helps define points of structural reference.

 - If she feels enriched, she is a gain character.

 - If she feels restored, she is a regain character.